The Announcement

 The Current 8-Domain Structure

-The EPPP you can take today is organized around eight content domains, each weighted as a percentage of the 225 scored items:
+The EPPP (Part 1–Knowledge) you can take today is organized around eight content domains.
+The exam presents 225 items, 175 of which are scored:

 This structure has been stable for years.
 Most commercial study programs, textbooks, and practice question banks are organized around it.
 That's about to change.